-If telecommute is not available, review the COVID-19 Leave Guide for instructions on requesting time off for COVID-19 testing.
+Review the COVID-19 Leave Guide for instructions on requesting time off for COVID-19 testing.

 NOTE: If your department requires that you test as part of your job (i.e. to visit clients in a hospital), you may continue to work pending COVID-19 test results.